Punktum-dk/epp-service-specification/Poll-Message-Reference-Guide.md

 **Operation:** create
 **Message:** The name server %host% has not been registered, as it was not approved by the registrant in time
 **ResData type:** `host:panData`
+**Trigger:** The name server was not registered, as the registrant did not respond to the request in time.

 <details>
 <summary>Show XML example</summary>